The Three Stages of Editing (and Nine Handy Do-it-Yourself Tips)

 Even if you had a clear plan before you started work, you’ll probably still find that some elements will work better in a different order.

-In fiction, simply moving an argument or revelation to an earlier or later point can make a huge difference to the shape and pacing of the whole story.
+In fiction, simply moving a crucial scene that contains an argument or revelation to an earlier or later point can make a huge difference to the shape and pacing of the whole story.
 With a blog post, reordering a couple of sections may make for a much better flow.

 Stage #2: Editing

-“Editing” is, for me, normally the stage from Draft Two onwards.
-It may overlap a little with the rewriting stage, but it’s a different set of skills and involves lots of little changes rather than a few major ones.
-This stage can be very satisfying – it’s the point where a handful of little tweaks can make a clear difference to the quality of your work.
+True “editing” is, for me, normally the stage from Draft Two onwards.
+It may overlap a little with the rewriting stage, but it uses a different set of skills and involves lots of little changes rather than a few major ones.
+This stage can be very satisfying – it’s the point where a handful of little tweaks can turn bad writing into good writing.

 Three Editing Tips